 My interests are very broad, but for the moment I am mainly focused on psychology, sociology, statistics and programming.
 A non-exhaustive list of areas of interest can be seen below.
 I have ranked them roughly by current interest level.

 Due to my diverse interests I have many on-going projects in various stages of completion and seriousness.
 The list below mentions some of the larger ones.

-An open access, free-to-publish, data-sharing, open peer review metajournal right now focusing on differential psychology and behavioral genetics but we will expand.
+An open access, free-to-publish, data-sharing, open peer review metajournal right now convering differential psychology, behavioral genetics, sociology and political science.

 An on-going research project into the general factor of socioeconomic inequality at various levels of analysis: countries and various administrative divisions within countries, immigrants classified by country of origin, persons classified by first or last names, and so on.
 The most pressing concern is writing a review article summarizing the many studies I have carried out so far.